Lesson video

 These pupils are discussing how fashion can express their identity.

-How would you describe how fashion expresses your identity?
+And Alex, "My clothes reflect my creativity and make me feel like myself."
+Pause the video and share with someone how would you describe how fashion expresses your identity?
 Thanks for sharing.

 Fashion can be a powerful way to speak out.

-Designers use clothes to share messages about identity, equality, and change.
+Designers use clothes to share messages about identity, equality and change.

-It's not just style.
+It's not just style, it's self-expression.

-What do you think this T-shirt that we can see on the screen is expressing?
-What message does it have or messages?
-Thanks for sharing.
+Pause the video and share with someone what you think this T-shirt that we can see on the screen is expressing.

-brown inclusion, a happy, smiley face, a love heart expressing love, joy, and a Black Lives Matter fist expressing solidarity, inclusion, and justice.
+We can see a peace symbol, a rainbow on the peace symbol, brand inclusion, a happy smiley face, a love heart, expressing love, joy, and a Black Lives Matter fist, expressing solidarity, inclusion, and justice.

-Fashion designers who are inspired by their personal experiences include Harris Reed, who takes inspiration from their experience as a genderfluid person, creating fashion that celebrates self-expression and challenges traditional ideas of gender.
+Fashion designers who are inspired by their personal experiences include, Harris Reed, who takes inspiration from their experience as a gender-fluid person, creating fashion that celebrates self-expression and challenges traditional ideas of gender.

 This inspired her to promote better a more body-inclusive fashion world.

-So we can see there are a number of fashion designers who are inspired by their personal experiences.
+So, we can see there are a number of fashion designers who are inspired by their personal experiences.

 A symbol is a simple image that stands for something bigger, like a heart for love or a lightning bolt for energy.